Trauma & PTSD: Symptoms, Treatment & Recovery

 What therapy technique is best for trauma?

 There's no single best technique — it depends on the kind of trauma and the kind of work that fits you.
-EMDR, somatic experiencing, IFS, and trauma-focused CBT all have strong evidence.
-We're integrative, and we'll be transparent about which approaches we think fit your specific situation.
+EMDR (eye movement desensitization and reprocessing), somatic experiencing, IFS (parts work), and trauma-focused CBT all have strong evidence.
+We're integrative and will be transparent about which approaches we think fit your situation.

 Will I have to talk in detail about what happened?